Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 > Explore the effect of changing the parameters `a` and `b`.
 Observe what happens to the covariance and what changes in the figures when you increase/decrease the value for a and b (they don’t need to have the same value), or when `a` and `b` have opposite sign (they are allowed to be negative).

 Up until now we have explored the covariance between two variables represented as vectors.
 It may come as no surprise that we can perform the same multiplication operation to a pair of matrices.
-If we consider a sensor-level data matrix X with the channels in the rows and the time points in the columns (and with the mean across columns subtracted from each column), when we do `X*X'` we will get an n x n covariance matrix (strictly speaking scaled with the number of time points-1: for the following let’s forget about this scaling, and also let’s assume the individual rows to have a mean value of 0), where n is the number of channels.
+If we consider a sensor-level data matrix X with the channels in the rows and the time points in the columns (and with the mean across columns subtracted from each column), when we do `X*X'` we will get an n x n covariance matrix (strictly speaking scaled with the number of time points minus one: for the following let’s forget about this scaling, and also let’s assume the individual rows to have a mean value of 0), where n is the number of channels.
 Each element `c(i, j)` in this matrix, let’s call this matrix `C` reflects the covariance between the i-th and j-th channel.
 There are a few remarks to be made about a covariance matrix:

 1. When a covariance matrix is mirrored across the main diagonal of the matrix, you will get the same values.
 2. The elements on the main diagonal contain the auto-covariance between each channel and itself, and are always positive values.
+These values represent the variance of each channel.

 > Verify remark 1.
 >